emzeat/mz-lictools/README.md

 Requirements
 --------

-Requires a ruby installation with 'erb' installed.
+Requires an installation of python3

 Usage
 --------